 - Digimon (6 series and 9 movies across five continuities, 6 manga series and at least 40 games)

 - Macross (now on its third TV series, with three OAV series and two movies, plus an out-of-continuity sequel to the original)

 - Kamen Rider (split between the Shotaro Ishinomori eranote and the Post-Ishinomori era note )

 - Sakura Taisen (many video games, a 25-episode anime series and a few OVAs)

-- Yu-Gi-Oh! (a long-running card game, four anime series, and countless video games, as well as several manga series, one of which being where the series started from.)
+- Yu-Gi-Oh! (a long-running card game, five anime series, and countless video games, as well as several manga series, one of which being where the series started from.)

 - .hack (3 anime series, 7 games with a tie-in OAV each, plus manga and light novels) and growing!
 It now includes a movie (sadly non-canon) more manga and games, a few ova, a 4Koma series.